Super Bowl LVII: Television

+Fox Deportes televised the game in Spanish, with Adrian Garcia-Marquez on play-by-play and color analyst Alejandro Villanueva.

+Fox aired the season two premiere of Next Level Chef as its lead-out program.

 Advertising

-Fox charged up to about $7 million for a 30-second Super Bowl commercial.
+Fox charged between $6 and 7 million for a 30-second Super Bowl commercial.
 At least four cryptocurrency-related ads were planned, but their deals fell through after the bankruptcy of FTX in November 2022.
 One NFT ad aired during the game, which was a giveaway promoting the game Limit Break.
 Anheuser-Busch purchased three total minutes for its Michelob Ultra, Bud Light, and Busch Light brands.
 Other advertisers included Heineken, Diageo, Rémy Martin, Molson Coors, Doritos, Google Pixel and M&M's.

 Peacock aired a commercial for their series Poker Face created exclusively for the game, which referenced some of those commercials, all of which aired before it.
 Warner Bros., Universal Pictures, Disney, Paramount Pictures, Sony Pictures, MGM and Amazon Studios also promoted their upcoming films and series during the game, with trailer premieres for The Flash, Fast X, The Super Mario Bros.
 Movie, Strays, Ant-Man and the Wasp: Quantumania, Guardians of the Galaxy Vol. 3, Indiana Jones and the Dial of Destiny, Scream VI, Dungeons & Dragons: Honor Among Thieves, Transformers: Rise of the Beasts, 65, Creed III and Air.
 A 15-second spot for Universal's Cocaine Bear aired during the pre-game show.
 Fox also aired a commercial for the season 9 premiere of The Masked Singer during the game.
 Disney also aired a commercial to kick off its "100 Years of Wonder" celebration in honor of the centennial anniversary of the founding of The Walt Disney Company.
 This commercial was called by many as the best of the night, with System1, a specialist in advertising effectiveness, naming it the "most effective" with a rating of 5.3 stars on their Test Your Ad platform.

+Another notable commercial was Interface Interruption, a commercial for the streaming service Tubi.
+The advertisement tricked its viewers into believing the game had restarted with announcers Kevin Burkhardt and Greg Olsen talking vaguely about the game, before making it appear as though someone had exited the game and changed to Tubi, choosing to watch Mr. & Mrs. Smith.
+The advertisement, which was purposefully short to alleviate concerns, was met with mixed reactions with some praising the commercial and others such as The Mary Sue and Wanda Sykes referring to it as dangerous.